isomerpages/mlaw-corp/news/speeches/_posts/2022-11-21-post-Speech by Minister for Home Affairs and Law K Shanmugam at the Judicial Executive Programme 2022.md

 12. If I can quote, our founding Prime Minister, Mr Lee Kuan Yew, he had once said – the idea of an independent Singapore was “a political, economic and geographical absurdity”.

 {:start="13"}
 13. Can such a place survive – let alone build a new national identity and prosper?
 The answer is what you see today.
 The improbable was made to happen.
-57 years after independence, Singapore is now a modern, thriving, cosmopolitan city – see some of the pictures – with a clear national identity.
+57 years after independence, Singapore is now a modern, thriving, cosmopolitan city – see some of the pictures – with a clear national identity (<i>See slide 4 in Annex</i>).

 {:start="14"}
 14. Our gross GDP per capita has grown by almost 150 times – from around US$500 in 1965 to more than US$72,000 in 2021.
-The best way of illustrating this is in some graphics comparing population and land size.
+The best way of illustrating this is in some graphics comparing population and land size (<i>See slides 5-6 in Annex</i>).
 The balloons on this slide compares GDP and population in ASEAN. you will see that Singapore has the second smallest population in ASEAN, but our GDP is quite out of proportion – it is the third largest.
 If you look at GDP versus land area, we can hardly be seen; we are smaller than every country in ASEAN.
 But again, our GDP is out of proportion.
 Our GDP has to depend on fundamentally our population and our resources including land.
 It shows you what a good understanding of Rule of Law, good governance and human ingenuity can create from nothing.
 And if you compare, say to the Philippines, 110 million population, 300,000 sq km, the economy is about the same size as ours.
 Or Malaysia, which has every resource you can think of, oil, palm oil, rubber, timber etc. 330,000 sq km of land, 30 million population.
 But again, the economy is slightly smaller than ours.

 {:start="15"}
 15. There is no reason why we got an economy so big, except that we managed to make things work by using the one resource we have, which is human capital.
 Our social and structural indicators are also quite different now.

     a.
 First is human development.
 For me, this is the most important indicator.
 It really marks what value the state has to a child born in the country.
-According to World Bank, we are the best place in the world for a child to grow up.
+According to World Bank, we are the best place in the world for a child to grow up (<i>See slide 7 in Annex</i>).
 A child born in Singapore will get the maximum compared to a child born anywhere else in the world.
 Some parents may not agree, but that is what the World Bank says.

     b.
 Public housing is one of the highest home ownership rates in the world – at nearly 90%.

     c.
 The education system produces students who generally outperform their peers around the world.
-This slide tells you what you spend, and what the outcomes are.
+This slide (<i>See slide 8 in Annex</i>) tells you what you spend, and what the outcomes are.
 The idea really is to keep the x-axis as low as possible to the left, and the y-axis as high as possible.
 You want to be in the upper left quadrant.
 If you look at education, we are stingy, and spend comparatively little.
 But if you look at the outcomes, we are pretty much above every other country.

     d.
 Likewise, healthcare.
 Japan has a slightly better outcome than us.
 But in terms of spending, no one spends as little as we do.
 We get bang for the buck.
 Again, I think Singaporeans will understand.
 The Government is not known for spending a lot of money.
 But the real question is the results.
 And it is public money, it is not an individual’s money.

     e.
 In terms of law and order: The crime rate here is very low.
 95% of our people feel safe walking home alone at night, compared to the global average of 71%.
 We have ranked first in the Gallup’s Law and Order Index since 2015.
-We also perform well on various Rule of Law indices.
+We also perform well on various Rule of Law indices. (<i>See slide 9 in Annex</i>)

 **III.
 Importance of the Rule of Law to Singapore and our Adaptations of the Rule of Law**